johnmathews/johnmathews.is/data/blog/how-to-learn-a-language.md

 it the exact way I was expecting them to.
 All it really did was make me feel self-conscious and inadequate.

-At least all this taught me how _not_ to learn a language - it became very clear that it wasn't like math or engineering.
+These experiences have taught me how to not learn a language - it's very clear that it's not like learning math or engineering.
 Rules could be broken, things didn't need to be completely right to be useful.
-If an apparently random word or phrase appears in my head in a certain context, its probably correct and should be used without thinking about it too much.
+If an apparently random word or phrase appears in my head in a certain context, it's probably correct and should be used without thinking about it too much.

-### Why now

-I've lived in the Netherlands for 5 years now.
-I've bought a house, changed jobs, and my son was born here.
-Through all these experiences I haven't needed to learn Dutch.
-But as my children get older it will become increasingly useful to speak Dutch socially, and my children will likely consider themselves more Dutch than British.

-So I've decided that I want to learn, and that it needs to become a fun hobby - something that I enjoy and feels fun.

 ## Learning how to learn